gracelang/language/spec.md

 inside objects.

-The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to an interface represented by this type literal:
+The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to this interface:

     interface {
         colour -> Colour